cnosdb/docs/docs/en/latest/reference/sql.md

 **Explanation**

 CnosDB requires that the inserted data column must have a timestamp, and the VALUES list must be a [constant](#constant).
-If a column is not selected, the value is`NULL`。
+If a column is not selected, the value is `NULL`.

 **Note**

-The time column cannot be`NULL`，and the Tag column and Field Namecolumn can be `NULL`。
+The time column cannot be `NULL`, and the Tag column and Field Namecolumn can be `NULL`.

-Example`INSERT INTO air (TIME, station, visibility) VALUES(1666132800000000000, NULL, NULL)`
+Example: `INSERT INTO air (TIME, station, visibility) VALUES(1666132800000000000, NULL, NULL)`

 If the VALUES list requires an expression, please use the [INSERT SELECT](./sql.md#insert-query-results--insert-select-) syntax.